Kill Fungus Gnats Naturally with BTI

 The short answer is Yes!
 In fact, BTI has been used to kill mosquitoes for more than 30 years.
 Bacillus thuringiensis israelensis (BTI) has been called “Mother Nature’s mosquito control” because this bacterium kills mosquito larvae and virtually nothing else.
 BTI also kills fungus gnats, because fungus gnats are genetically very closely related to mosquitoes.

 The best-selling BTI product in the world is called Mosquito Dunks.
-The handy donut-shaped Dunks can be placed in birdbaths, rainbarrels, ponds and anywhere that water collects.
+Just place the handy donut-shaped Dunks in birdbaths, rainbarrels, ponds and anywhere that water collects.
 The BTI in the Mosquito Dunks will kill mosquito larvae for 30 days or longer.
 For more information, read Use BTI to Kill Mosquitoes.
 To check the price and availability of Mosquito Dunks, click here.

 This story contains sponsored content.
 Home Garden and Homestead earns a small commission from qualifying purchases on Amazon.com and other partner sites when you click on a link and buy a recommend product.
 Thanks for your support!